davidk91919/davidk91919.github.io/topics.md

-(topics arranged; 12/30/2023)
+(topics arranged; 01/25/2024)

-(DML) Improving and Applying Doubly Robust Learning Methods to Staitstical Inferences
+- Improving and Applying Doubly Robust Learning Methods to Staitstical Inferences

-(HS) Dealing with Multiple Hilbert Spaces in the Perspective of Category Theory
+- Understanding Statistical Elements in the Hilbert Space Viewpoint

-(PT) Get Some General Result on Convergence of Permutation Test Asymptotics
+- Get Some General Result on Permutation Test Asymptotics